Workshop

 Session overview

-In this workshop you will learn how to analyse some sample flow cytometry data.
+In this workshop you will learn how to analyse some sample flow cytometry data which is formatted in the same way as the data you will produce.

 Exercises